 …pour in the milk and cream…

 …and whisk the whole thing together.
 Like that groovy Trudeau whisk?
 I never thought I’d fall in love with a silicone whisk, but now I can’t put it down.
 And in answer to your question, yes, they sent me that as a gift.
-That’s partly why I’m saying nice things about it.
-Send me something nifty and I’ll say something nice about you, too.
-The Joe Pastry Receiving Department never closes.
+But I really do like it!

 Put the filling on the stove over medium-high heat.
 In a few minutes it’ll start bubbling like volcano lava.
 Whisk it for about 30 seconds and remove it from the heat lest it cover your stove top with goo.
 When the crust has baked about 25 minutes, remove it from the oven and gently lift out the foil and the change (the edges of the foil will cool almost instantly).
 Return the shell to the oven to bake another 5-7 minutes until it’s just barely browned (it may puff up a little, don’t worry, it’ll settle back down).